In the guide

 • a change of ownership

-Where the passport has not been applied for within the required time limits, the animal will automatically be signed out of the human food chain.
+Where the passport has not been applied for within the required time limits, the animal will automatically be signed out of the food chain.

 Only the owner of the horse (or the owner's appointed agent) can apply for a passport.